 Florida is an at-fault state, meaning that you will need to prove the other party’s liability in the event of a car accident.
 You will need the aid of an experienced attorney specializing in car accidents and personal injuries.

-At Fetterman and Associates PA, we have a track record that spans four decades.
+At Fetterman Law we have a track record that spans four decades.
 Call us now a for a free consultation with one of our personal injury lawyers.